ashishN2458/Compare-two-or-more-file/README.md

-#  Compare two different sheet to find common data
+#  Compare two or more different sheet to find common data
 Compare two or more files line by line in Python using some formula and display yes or no keywords for data match line and implement auto sent mail.

 Important Note: